 Provider shall promptly submit to Molina Claims for Covered Services rendered to Members.
 All Claims shall be submitted in a form acceptable to and approved by Molina and shall include all medical records pertaining to the Claim if requested by Molina or otherwise required by Molina's policies and procedures.
-Claims must be submitted by Provider to Molina within 365 calendar days after the discharge for inpatient services or the Date of Service for outpatient services.
-If Molina is not the primary payer under coordination of benefits or third-party liability, Provider must submit Claims to Molina within 120 calendar days after final determination by the primary payer.
+Specific information regarding timeframe in which Claims must be submitted by Provider to Molina can be found in your Provider Service Agreement (PSA).
+The timeframe for claims submission can be found in your PSA includes the requirements for when Molina is the primary and/or secondary payer.
 Except as otherwise provided by Law or provided by Government Program requirements, any Claims that are not submitted to Molina within these timelines shall not be eligible for payment and Provider hereby waives any right to payment.

-Claim submission
+Claim Submission

 Participating Providers are required to submit Claims to Molina with appropriate documentation.
 Providers must follow the appropriate State and CMS Provider billing guidelines.
-Providers must utilize electronic billing though a clearinghouse or the Availity Essentials portal whenever possible and use current HIPAA compliant ANSI X 12N format (e.g., 837I for institutional Claims, 837P for professional Claims, and 837D for dental Claims) and use electronic Payer ID number 46299.
-For Members assigned to a delegated medical group/IPA that processes its own Claims, please verify the Claim Submission instructions on the Member's Molina ID card.
+Providers must utilize electronic billing though a clearinghouse or the Availity Essentials portal whenever possible and use current HIPAA compliant ANSI X 12N format (e.g., 837I for institutional Claims, 837P for professional Claims, and 837D for dental Claims).
+For

+Members assigned to a delegated medical group/IPA that processes its own Claims, please verify the Claim submission instructions on the Member's Molina ID card.